 What are my chances of becoming fertile again?

-This depends on many factors but chiefly the length of time since your vasectomy was performed.
-This is because the likelihood of the tubes being blocked increases with each year that goes by, however, the operation is successful in more than 80 % of men who have the reversal within up to 10 years after vasectomy.
-Even if the vasectomy was done more than 10 years ago there is still a worthwhile chance of success.
+This depends on many factors, but chiefly the length of time since your vasectomy was performed.
+This is because the likelihood of the tubes being blocked increases with each year; however, the operation is successful in more than 80 % of men who had the reversal within up to 10 years after vasectomy.
+Even if the vasectomy was done more than ten years ago, there is still a worthwhile chance of success.
 For full details on the expected outcome, please click Chance of Success.